blchrd/procedural-music-generation/README.md

 ## Quick start

-To do that, you'll need to install the Rust toolchains by following the instruction on the [official website](https://www.rust-lang.org/tools/install).
+To use it, you'll need to install the Rust toolchains by following the instruction on the [official website](https://www.rust-lang.org/tools/install).

 ```bash
 cargo run -- -h